dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Or, put another way, the target neuron is a function that maps a 100-dimensional input to a single-dimensional (i.e. scalar) output.
 The neural response surface is a description of the neuron's output for all possible combinations of inputs.

-It is impossibly difficult to measure the entire response surface of a neuron, even in the case of simple artificial neural networks.
+It is impossibly difficult to measure the entire response surface of a neuron, even in the case of modern artificial neural networks.
 However, if we assume that the response surface is relatively smooth and regular, then we can still learn a lot about the neuron by looking at cross sections, which are much more tractible to estimate.
-This presents our next challenge, which is choosing how to take a cross section.
+This presents our next challenge of choosing which cross sections to take.
 Just like cutting an onion in half, one type of cross section will reveal very different structure from another one.

 ![onions]